levibotelho/levibotelho.github.io/_posts/2013-10-02-dragging-and-dropping-files-not-working-with-knockout-js.markdown

 title: Dragging and dropping files not working with Knockout.js
 category: Development
 tags: [javascript, jquery, html, knockoutjs]
+description: Getting drag-and-drop to work with Knockout and jQuery isn't as obvious as it may seem.
+Learn the trick to getting it to work.
 comments: true
 share: true
 redirect_from: "/dragging-and-dropping-files-not-working-with-knockout-js/"